alpersonalwebsite/react/08_redux.md

 1. They depend just in the arguments that we pass.
 2. Same arguments should return same results (this makes pure functions easy to test).
-3. They don´t produce side effects (aka, NO interaction between the function and its outside scope.
+3. They don't produce side effects (aka, NO interaction between the function and its outside scope.
 Example: HTTP calls)

 One common example of pure and impure functions...